pokedpeter/node-typescript-tutorial/README.md

-# Getting Started with Node, Typescript and Docker
+# Tutorial Start

-This guide will show you how to build a barebones Node project with the following goodies:
+This guide will show you how to build a barebones Node project from scratch with the following goodies:
   - Typescript support
-  - Containerize the project with Docker
+  - App containerization with Docker
+  - Code reload with Nodemon
-  - Check code quality with ESLint
+  - Code quality checking with ESLint
-  - Format code with Prettier
+  - Code formatting with Prettier

 Pre-requisites:

 - Node is installed
+- Docker is installed
+- You are using a debian based Linux distro
 - Optional: You are using VSCode for your editor

-## Setup 1 - Node Setup
+## Node Setup

 Let's set up a barebones Node project